radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 However, these methods are not always used, or are not always available.
 Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available over RADIUS/UDP or RADIUS/TCP transports.
 And even when TLS-based EAP methods are used, implementations have historically often skipped certificate validation, leading to password compromise ({{SPOOFING}}).
 In many cases, users were not even aware that the server certificate was incorrect or spoofed, which meant that there was no way for the user to detect that anything was wrong.
 Their passwords were simply handed to a spoofed server, with little possibility for the user to take any action to stop it.

-## Simply using IPSec or TLS is not enough
+## Simply using IPsec or TLS is not enough

-The use of a secure transport such as IPSec or TLS ensures complete privacy and security for all RADIUS traffic.
+The use of a secure transport such as IPsec or TLS ensures complete privacy and security for all RADIUS traffic.
 An observer of encrypted traffic is limited to knowing rough activity levels of a client or server.
 That is, an observer can tell if there are a few users on a NAS, or many users on a NAS.
 All other information is hidden from all observers.
-Even with those limitations, it is not enough to say "use IPSec" and then move on to other issues.
+Even with those limitations, it is not enough to say "use IPsec" and then move on to other issues.
 There are many issues which can only be addressed via an informed approach.

-For example, it is possible for an attacker to record the session traffic, and later crack the TLS session key or IPSec parameters.
+For example, it is possible for an attacker to record the session traffic, and later crack the TLS session key or IPsec parameters.
 This attack could comprise all traffic sent over that connection, including EAP session keys.
 If the cryptographic methods provide forward secrecy ({{?RFC7525, Section 6.3}}), then breaking one session provides no information about other sessions.
 As such, it is RECOMMENDED that all cryptographic methods used to secure RADIUS conversations provide forward secrecy.
 While forward secrecy will not protect individual sessions from attack, it will prevent attack on one session from being leveraged to attack other, unrelated, sessions.

 AAA servers should minimize the impact of such attacks by using a total throughput or time based limit before replacing the session keys.
 The session keys can be replaced though a process of either re-keying the existing connection, or by opening a new connection and deprecating the use of the original connection.
 Note that if the original connection if closed before a new connection is open, it can cause spurious errors in a proxy environment.